LCOGT/photonranch-jobs/README.md

 ## Job Syntax

-Jobs are stored as entries in a dynamodb table.
-They can be thought of as json objects.
+Jobs are stored as entries in a DynamoDB table.
+They can be thought of as JSON objects.
 Here is an example:

 ```json
 {